Deeroy91/BIS_AntonioM_Test/README.md

 ////////////////////////////////////////////////////////////////////////

-Additional thought of extras:
+Thoughts on additional and extras features and improvements that could be added to this demo:

-- Beeping sounds that increase frequency when almost exploding.
+- Beeping sounds that increase in frequency when the grenade is close to exploding.
-- Key prompts change based on type of input (gamepad vs keyboard), additionally displayed text should be marked for Localization.
+- Flashy UI element to signal grenade location and proximity when player isn't looking at it directly.
-- Flashy UI element to signal grenade location when player isn't directly looking.
+- Key prompts change based on type of controller input (gamepad vs keyboard/mouse), additionally displayed text should be marked for Localization.

 Invested time: 48 hours